Phoenix Subdivision (Union Pacific Railroad)

-Amtrak ran the Sunset Limited on the route until 1996 when Union Pacific wanted to reduce upkeep costs on the west end of the line; passenger service was rerouted to Maricopa.
-The line is part of a system of proposed commuter rail lines in the Phoenix metropolitan area.
+Amtrak ran the Sunset Limited on the route until June 1996 when Union Pacific wanted to reduce upkeep costs on the west end of the line; passenger service was rerouted to Maricopa.
+The line is part of a system of proposed commuter rail lines in the Phoenix metropolitan area and could be reopened to support that.

 History

-The rail line between Wellton and Phoenix was built by the Southern Pacific Railway, with passenger service commencing in 1928.
+The rail line between Wellton and Phoenix was built by the Southern Pacific Railroad, with passenger service commencing in 1928.
 The line was downgraded to a branch line in 1997, as most traffic was rerouted via Maricopa.